-Dominican Associate, Kathleen Friend, witnessed the immigrant/refugee crisis in Mexico with her own eyes on a recent volunteer/ immersion trip near the Mexican the border.
+Dominican Associate, Kathleen Friend, witnessed the immigrant/refugee crisis in Mexico with her own eyes on a recent volunteer/immersion trip near the Mexican border.
 “It impressed me that no matter where we went there were religious sisters involved,” said Kathleen.
 “You know the way the church is: Women aren’t allowed to preach, yet they are the ones doing the preaching — by what they do.”

 The sites she visited were challenging.
-Kathleen saw one of the areas where asylum seekers wait to apply for asylum called “tent cities” It was full of make-shift tarp shelters, running children and mud.
-She met a 96-year-old Carmelite priest named Peter and 88-year-old Sister of Mercy Betty who minister in Juárez, a deadly city in Mexico where ten women are murdered each day.
+Kathleen saw one of the areas where asylum seekers wait to apply for asylum called “tent cities” It was full of make-shift tarp shelters, running children, and mud.
+She met a 96-year-old Carmelite priest named Peter and 88-year-old Sister of Mercy Betty who ministers in Juárez, a deadly city in Mexico where ten women are murdered each day.

 From this trip, Kathleen is ignited with the hope that new leadership will help to fix these disparaging issues.